caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

 is done through the local unix socket.
 For more information about the `hashicorp/go-plugin`'s internals, please check its [official documentation](https://github.com/hashicorp/go-plugin#readme).

-For the correct work, the Experiment Engine plugin must implement both [Experiment Manager](developer_guide.md#experiment-manager) and [Experiment Runner](./developer_guide.md#experiment-runner) interfaces.
+For it to work correctly, the Experiment Engine plugin must implement both [Experiment Manager](developer_guide.md#experiment-manager) and [Experiment Runner](./developer_guide.md#experiment-runner) interfaces.

 Turing Server interacts with the Experiment Manager interface of the plugin to fetch the information about